- Bachelor of Geography

 Study for a lifetime of careers with Australia's only Bachelor of Geography.

 Geography goes far beyond maps and graphs.
 Looking at both sides of the human-environment relationship, the Bachelor of Geography combines studies in both Social Science and Science to provide an appreciation of diverse forms of knowledge that helps provide solutions for complex global issues such as environmental and climate change, population and urbanisation, economic change and planning, and citizenship.

 In an era of ‘big data’ Geographers can provide the skills and tools to support decision-making and planning across government, business and community sectors.

 Find out more about the Bachelor of Geography and apply now to start in 2018.

 One of the best in NSW/ACT

-The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW 2017 as second among all universities in New South Wales and the ACT for Science and Mathematics.
+- The Federal Government's Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Humanities, Culture and Social Sciences.